phanimahesh/getting-to-iit-delhi/manuscript/via/auto.md

 The rates for Auto-rickshaws in Delhi are:

- - For first 2 kilometres -- Rs.
-25
+ - For first 2 kilometres -- &#8377; 25
- - For every consequent kilometre -- Rs.
-8/km
+ - For every consequent kilometre -- &#8377; 8/km

-For example, the distance from NDLS to IIT is approximately 13.6 km., so the appropriate charge for an Auto would be Rs.
-120. You may round it off to the nearest greatest integer.
+For example, the distance from NDLS to IIT is approximately 13.6 km., so the appropriate charge for an Auto would be &#8377; 120.
+You may round it off to the nearest greatest integer.
 Consider it a tip of sorts.

 **Our suggestion:** After the Metro, this is your second-best option.
 If this is your first visit to Delhi and you wish to experience the city in all its glory, then for the now-buried JEE's sake, take an Auto!